RishiSadhir/site/content/post/Introduction to Bayesian Estimation.md

 This is the first line in the model we specified.
 It defines the likelihood function in our model.
 The binomial probability distribution is often used to quantify the probability of the number of successes out of a fixed number of trials.

-The blue line in figure 2 shows a binomial likelihood function for $\\\theta$ given 3 heads out of 9 coin tosses.
+The blue line in figure 2 shows a binomial likelihood function for theta given 3 heads out of 9 coin tosses.
 The y-axis is rescaled so that the area under the curve equals one.
 This allows us to compare the likelihood function with the prior distribution.

 ```python